Is It Safe To Drive In A Storm?

-Sometimes, looking at the weather outside the window isn’t enough to go on - and a red exclamation mark on the weather report doesn’t change the fact that you have to get to work or drop the kids off at school.
-There are some key preparations you can make, as well as checks and protocols to ensure your journey is as safe as possible.
+Sometimes, looking at the weather outside the window isn’t enough to go on – and a red exclamation mark on the weather report doesn’t change the fact that you still have to get to work or drop the kids off at school.
+But let’s say a storm catches you off guard; is it ever safe to drive in, and are there instances where it’s unsafe?

-In this blog, we will go over the preparations you can make, how storms can damage your car, and the dangers which can arise from storms, especially as they seem more frequent each year.
+Let’s look at some of the preparations you can make, how storms can damage your car, and the dangers which can arise from storms (all of which are especially important when considering that storms seem to be more frequent each year).

 Is it safe to drive in a storm?

-The following hazards are just a handful of factors that drivers planning to travel in a storm should account for:
+The following hazards are just a handful of factors that you should account for if you need to travel in a storm:

 Reduced visibility